luslab/oz-bulk-rnaseq/H. Differential Expression.md

 6. Use remaining genes to calculate **Scaling Factor** 6a.
 Calculate weight average of remaining Log2 ratios (Weighted trimmed mean of log2 ratios).
 Genes with more reads have more weight.
+	6b.
+Convert weighted average of of Log2 ratios to "normal numbers"

 Input = raw counts from htseq-count or featureCounts.
 Can also use QoRTs Counts - see [page 17](http://hartleys.github.io/QoRTs/doc/example-walkthrough.pdf)